reqnroll/Reqnroll/docs/outputapi/outputapi.md

 ## Example

 This example is based on the [Selenium with Page Object Model Pattern](../ui-automation/Selenium-with-Page-Object-Pattern.md) project which tests a simple calculator web application.
-You can download the repo for this example [here](https://github.com/SpecFlowOSS/SpecFlow-Examples/tree/master/OutputAPI).
+You can download the repo for this example [here](https://github.com/reqnroll/Reqnroll-Examples/tree/master/OutputAPI).

-The `_specFlowOutputHelper.WriteLine` is used to indicate when the browser launches and closes:
+The `_reqnrollOutputHelper.WriteLine` is used to indicate when the browser launches and closes:

 ![Writeline example](../_static/images/writeline.png)

-Since this project tests a web application using a browser, the `_specFlowOutputHelper.AddAttachment` method has been used in the logging [Hooks](../Bindings/Hooks.md) to display the saved screen shots taken during testing:
+Since this project tests a web application using a browser, the `_reqnrollOutputHelper.AddAttachment` method has been used in the logging [Hooks](../Bindings/Hooks.md) to display the saved screen shots taken during testing:

 ![Writeattachment example](../_static/images/writeattachment.png)